 WILLIAM WOODRUFF

-William was born in Blackburn, Lancashire, England into a family of cotton weavers just as the once prosperous textile town was facing the cotton industry's collapse.
-The Road to Nab End chronicals the joys and sorrows of his family's struggles to avoid being crushed by fate after they lost their jobs and faced destitution.
+He was born into a family of weavers - in Blackburn, Lancashire, England - just before the prosperous cotton town headed for the collapse of the cotton industry.
+The Road to Nab End chronicals the efforts of his family to avoid being crushed by fate when they lost their jobs and faced destitution.

-William left school at thirteen.
-At sixteen he ran away to London, where he worked for two years as a 'sand rat' in an iron foundry.
-He enrolled in night school and discovered a love of learning.
-In 1936, with the aid of a London County Council Scholarship, he entered Oxford University.
-This he describes in Beyond Nab End, a story that abruptly ended with the outbreak of the Second World War.
+Young William left school at thirteen; at sixteen he ran away to London, where for two years he struggled to survive working as a 'sand rat' in an iron foundry.
+At night school he discovered a love for learning and eventually gained entry to Oxford University with the aid of a London County Council Scholarship.
+Beyond Nab End describes his breathless race to fill the gaps in his education and realise his plans for a better future.
+It all abruptly ended with the outbreak of the Second World War.

 During six years of war he fought with the 24th Guards Brigade of the British Army in North Africa and the Mediterranean region.
 From the crucible of battle emerged his great war story: Vessel of Sadness.